This story may sound incredible as it claims to give the answer to the question if we all could have a past life.

 Eady’s dedication to this subject led to some of the most important archaeological discoveries ever made.
 All of her colleagues spoke highly of her, despite her eccentric behavior and claims that seemed unlikely.

 She was 77 when she died, and she was buried at Abydos.
 Maybe she reunited with her beloved Seti I in the afterlife, just like she believed she would.
 I would like to believe that she did.

-If you would like to find out more about this remarkable woman you can see a rare documentary about her:
+If you would like to find out more about this remarkable woman, you can see a short documentary about her:

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.